 Article 4: Filling of Vacancies

-In the event that a vacancy occurs in a National Office and the procedure for filling the vacancy is not specifically provided elsewhere in the CBDNA Constitution or By-laws then the President shall appoint a CBDNA member qualified under Article II of the By-Laws to fill the position subject to the approval of the Board of Directors.
-Such an interim appointment will be only for the remainder of the current term of office at which time the vacancy will be filled by election.
+In the event that a vacancy occurs in the office of Division President-Elect, the National President shall call for a special election to fill the vacancy consistent with Bylaws Article 2.
+In all cases, interim appointment will be only for the remainder of the current term of office at which time the vacancy will be filled by the normal election cycle.